-Fig. 428 Weirs directing water northwards and southwards (author Bruin)
+Fig. 439 Weirs directing water northwards and southwardsa

-Fig. 429 IJK, PK, Weir of Driel regulating Dutch water distribution (De Bruin, Google Earth)
+Fig. 440 IJK, PK, Weir of Driel regulating Dutch water distributionb

 The Driel weir is the most important fresh water tap of the country.
 By lowering (= partly or entirey closing the Lower Rhine) the so called visor gates, a backwater effect is noticeable till upstream Lobith, so also at both bifurcations IJK (more) and PK (less).
-Because the width of the major channel in the Waal branch is 260 m, and the width of the IJssel major channel only 80 m, the amount of discharge taken from the Lower Rhine will distribute over IJssel and Waal in the order of magnitude 40-60~% / 60-40~%, so as an average 50/50%.
+Because the width of the major channel in the Waal branch is 260 m, and the width of the IJssel major channel only 80 m, the amount of discharge taken from the Lower Rhine will distribute over IJssel and Waal in the order of magnitude 40-60 % / 60-40 %, so as an average 50/50%.
 However, the lowering of the Driel weir is only possible if first the two other weirs at Hagestein (Lek) and Amerongen (Lower Rhine) are lowered, with the purpose to create sufficient navigable depth in the entire length of the river between IJK and the tidal zone near Rotterdam.